Elmwood High School (Elmwood, Illinois): Athletics

-Elmwood High School competes in the Prairieland Conference and is a member school in the Illinois High School Association.
+Elmwood High School competes in the Prairieland Conference and Inter County Athletic Conference as a member school in the Illinois High School Association.
 The Elmwood mascot is the Trojans.
 They coop with neighboring Brimfield High School for most athletics.
 Their combined name and mascot is the Elmwood/Brimfield Trojans or Brimfield/Elmwood Indians, depending on the sport.
 The school has 8 state championships on record in team athletics and activities, Boys Cross Country in 1977, 1983, 1984, 1985, 2006, 2008, 2013, and 2017.
 The 8 state championships makes the Elmwood boys the 2nd most successful cross country program in Illinois history after York High School in Elmhurst, Illinois.

 History

 In 1919, the present Elmwood Community High, District #200, came into existence, and a Board of Education for this school was elected November 15, 1919.
 In 1928 the district voted to erect a gymnasium across from the school building.
 This was dedicated December 12, 1923.